isomerpages/moe-jurongsec/_our-identity/JSS Family/JSS Alumni Association.md

 ### Introduction to the JSS Alumni Association
 ------------------------------------------

-As a fraternity, the JSS Alumni Association aims to forge school ties and community involvement between Jurong Secondary School and her former students.
+As a fraternity, the JSS Alumni Association aims to forge school ties and community involvement between Jurong Secondary School and its former students.
 The Alumni offers and provides expertise and resources for the development and benefit of our students by encouraging their spirit of volunteerism.
 In doing so, they forge school ties and community involvement among our current and former students.